 A therapist can also connect you with their network of other health professionals.
 They often work in conjunction with others to treat depression, including psychiatrists, endocrinologists, OB/GYNs, general practitioners, and functional medicine physicians.

 When you’re in the cloud of depression, seeing your growth and change can be nearly impossible.
 Feeling discouraged about your progress is also standard.
 A therapist, however, has the advantage of an outside perspective.

 During your time in therapy, they will be able to observe how you change your thinking, implement the techniques you learn in sessions, and take other steps forward.

 Receiving this input is invaluable in your healing.
 Hearing the objective, positive observations of a trained professional provides encouragement and motivation for your journey.

 Tackling the enormity of your depression can seem way too much even to contemplate, much less do.
 By working with a therapist, you can identify small steps that will help your health improve.

 As they say, the best way to eat an elephant is one bite at a time.
 When you start with even one small step, you will begin to find empowerment and skills.
 Your therapist can help you choose which specific steps to take.

 They might suggest things like walking for ten minutes a day, adding supplements, or doing mindfulness meditation for five minutes a day.
 As you become familiar with one small step, your therapist can help you know when to add in another.
 Over time, they truly will bring improvement.

 It is possible to improve your symptoms of depression through therapy.
-Our staff is highly skilled in working with you to navigate your way through its challenges and back into a place of health.
+Our therapists are highly skilled in working with you to navigate your way through its challenges and back into a place of health.
+We specialize in depression therapy services.
 Please reach out to us today.